flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 2.6.23

 My dwarfs seems to be working very slowly lately, and the reason for that?
 Lagging; turns out dwarf fortress needs a higher requirement of CPU than I thought.
-Dwarf fortress must be lagging since my population reach 50, but it's must have speed decreased slowly and that's why I haven't notice it for so long.
+Dwarf fortress must be lagging since my population reach 50, but the speed must have decreased slowly and that's why I haven't notice it for so long.

 11.6.23